Filter Options

 How many days is the minimum for a fly-in gorilla trekking tour in Uganda?

-“It is possible to track gorillas in Bwindi Impenetrable or Mgahinga Gorilla National Park on a 2-day, 1-night fly-in safari out of Entebbe (which is the site of Uganda’s main international airport).
+“It is possible to track gorillas in Bwindi Impenetrable or Mgahinga Gorilla National Park on a 2-day, 1-night fly-in safari out of Entebbe (the site of Uganda’s main international airport, not far from the capital city of Kampala).
 This would involve a morning flight from Entebbe to Kihihi (for northern Bwindi) or Kisoro (for Mgahinga and southern Bwindi).
 You would then transfer to your lodge for the night, trek first thing the next morning, and fly back to Entebbe that afternoon.
 While several operators offer 2-day safaris of this sort, it is quite a rushed itinerary.
 And you might be forced to cut your trek short if you have difficulty locating gorillas.
 For this reason, a 3-day fly-in trip, staying at a lodge near the park for 1 night either side of your trekking activity, would be better.”

 2